 After being imprisoned by fire demon Surtur and then escaping, Thor (Chris Hemsworth) returns to Asgard to find mischievous half-brother Loki (Tom Hiddleston) in command of the kingdom.
 Loki explains to Thor that their father, Odin (Anthony Hopkins), is dying, and when he does, his passing unleashes Odin’s exiled first-born daughter Hela (Cate Blanchett), the Goddess of Death, from centuries of imprisonment.
 When she deprives Thor of his mighty hammer, she vows to overtake the throne and bring down Asgard with the oncoming Ragnarok.
 Meanwhile, as Thor and Loki flee from Hela, Thor crashlands in a junkyard on planet Sakaar, where he’s picked up by Valkyrie/Scrapper 142 (Tessa Thompson), who takes him to the Grandmaster (Jeff Goldblum).
 There, Thor discovers co-worker Hulk, who hasn’t been in human form as Bruce Banner for two years, and must convince him to help save his homeland.

-Marvel TV writers Eric Pearson, Craig Kyle & Christopher L. Yost abide by the formula of the Marvel Cinematic Universe—Thor and company must demonstrate teamwork to save his people and defeat a Big Bad in a finale that culminates with a big battle—but what they bring to “Thor Ragnarok” is a refreshing amount of jocularity.
+Marvel TV writers Eric Pearson, Craig Kyle & Christopher L. Yost abide by the formula of the Marvel Cinematic Universe—Thor and company must demonstrate teamwork to save his people and defeat a Big Bad in a finale that culminates in a big battle—but what they bring to “Thor Ragnarok” is a refreshing amount of jocularity.
 They also answer every viewer’s question, “Where were Thor and Hulk?” during the events of 2016’s “Captain America: Civil War,” making this particular entry a “sidequel” of sorts.
 Director Taika Waititi’s trademarked touch of the quirky and offbeat is all over this tentpole project and enhances it a great deal, letting his own personality smother the obligation of the Marvel machine.
 The color palette matches every candy in a bag of Skittles, especially on planet Sakaar, and the retro synthesizer score by Mark Mothersbaugh is pleasing and propulsive.

 The charming Chris Hemsworth has already shown his timing for comedy before as Thor and in other films (primarily 2015’s “Vacation” and 2016’s “Ghostbusters”), but this time, he’s unleashed with an adorable klutziness offsetting his muscle-bound masculinity.
 Hemsworth shares tremendous chemistry with Hulk/Bruce (both CG avatar and Mark Ruffalo) and Tom Hiddleston’s impish Loki, as well as Tessa Thompson (2015’s “Creed”), who’s indomitable with moxie as the confident, hard-drinking Valkyrie/Scrapper 142, an Asgardian-warrior-turned-mercenary.
 Jeff Goldblum is at his Goldblum-iest—a good thing, indeed—as the flamboyant but maniacal Grandmaster, ruler of Sakaar, and Taika Waititi, himself, steals scenes as the voice of rock monster Korg.
 As far as other characters from the MCU cropping up, Dr. Strange (Benedict Cumberbatch) has an amusing encounter with Thor and, briefly, Loki, while Natalie Portman’s Jane sits this one out but does get one quick mention involving Thor’s break-up.